rnc-personal/ci-fullstack-pp4/README.md

 ### Colour Scheme

 The colour scheme for the site came from the logo.
 The client wanted a very cute, semi ”Anime” look to it, which was mostly achieve using images and characters throughout the site.
-Initially I looked at creating a logo that would fit this best and the sites colour scheme was derived from this, with some minor adjustment for contrast and readability.
+Initially, I looked at creating a logo that would fit this best and the sites colour scheme was derived from this, with some minor adjustment for contrast and readability.

 The main palette is made up of 4 key colours: